jdlib/deepdive/Motivation.md

 extended to any class under test.

 #### 3. Allows deep dives into assertion objects
-Deep Dive additionally allows you to go back and forth between different assertion objects, resulting in a smaller API and at the same time greatly increase expressivness:
+DeepDive additionally allows you to go back and forth between different assertion objects, resulting in a smaller API and at the same time greatly increase expressivness:

 ```java